0xc0rvu5/0xc0rvu5.github.io/python_and_sqlite3.md

 # create a cursor
 cursor = conn.cursor()

-# add the Sets and Reps columns
+# add the Reps columns
 cursor.execute('ALTER TABLE WORKOUT ADD Reps INTEGER')

-# update the Sets and Reps columns with the values of the SetxRep column and chose the content on the `right` side of the 'x'
+# update the Reps columns with the values on the `right` side of the 'x' of the SetxRep column
 cursor.execute('UPDATE WORKOUT SET Reps = SUBSTR(SetxRep, INSTR(SetxRep, "x") + 1)')

 # delete the SetxRep column